ludicorgi/asr_survey/survey.md

 </ul>

 #### Sample Entry
-Here is an example entry for an audio clip containing the words: "...", with some words being unintelligible.
+Here is an example entry for an audio clip containing the words: "The Greeks used to imagine that it was a sign from the Gods to foretell war or heavy rain", with some words being unintelligible to the participant.